 - It’s “free” (although the lack of direct cost does not take into account the much greater cost in time that could be better spent doing a totally replaceable job)

 - The daily attention it requires for competitive products

 - The exhaustive time for large databases of products

-- And slow reaction time in adjusting to competitor price changes
+- Slow reaction time in adjusting to competitors’ price changes

-looks at the competitors’ prices for each product and then adjusts the seller’s price based on a set of user-defined rules.
+One alternative to manual repricing is rule-based repricing.
+This method involves looking at the competitors’ prices for each product and then adjusting the seller’s price based on a set of user-defined rules.
 Depending on the specific program, rules can be set to match the lowest price on the market, beat the lowest price by a certain dollar amount, or even be in the lowest 10% of all prices.

 Rule-based repricing is a good option for:

 - Merchants selling books, films, and other media

 - Merchants who are not Buy Box Eligible

 - Merchants selling low-profit items (including drop shippers).
 We say this because rule-based repricers are usually inexpensive and charged as fixed cost.
 The more you sell, the less these tools impact your profit margin.